Merhbene/holbertonschool-machine_learning/unsupervised_learning/0x00-dimensionality_reduction/README.md

 We are using MNIST dataset for knowing more about PCA and t-SNE.

-## Dimensionality reduction with t-SNE algorithm: We can see pretty good clusters
+## Dimensionality reduction with t-SNE algorithm:
+We can see pretty good clusters
 ![image](https://user-images.githubusercontent.com/49324230/139650063-75fde03c-d6cb-41a7-8fc8-200cb854e22a.png)

-## Dimensionality reduction with PCA algorithm on the same dataset:
+## Dimensionality reduction with PCA algorithm:
+For comparison, here’s how PCA performs on the same dataset
 ![image](https://user-images.githubusercontent.com/49324230/139650194-f8c124a2-7b11-4e57-bc8c-19475f66c277.png)